radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/task/task-code/README.md

 Welcome to the first smart contracts exercise!
 In this first exercise, you will become familiar with the basics of smart contract development.
 The goal is to create a simple smart contract.
 You will then compile, test, and deploy this smart contract in the local network, and subsequently deploy it to the live blockchain.

-## Task: Set Up Hardhat Environment
+## Task: Set Up Foundry Environment

-In this task, you will set up the Hardhat development environment.
-Hardhat is a development environment for Ethereum software.
-It provides a suite of tools for editing, compiling, debugging, and deploying your smart contracts.
+In this task, you will set up the Foundry development environment.
+Foundry is a fast, portable and modular toolkit for Ethereum application development.
+It consists of Forge (a testing framework), Cast (for interacting with EVM smart contracts), Anvil (for local Ethereum node) and Chisel (Solidity REPL).
 For this exercise, you can choose between using a Docker container or installing locally on your machine - select the option that best suits your development preferences.

 ### Using Docker with VS Code

 This option uses Docker to create a development environment with all the necessary tools and dependencies pre-installed.

-#### Prerequisites:
+**Prerequisites:**

-- [Docker](https://www.docker.com/products/docker-desktop) - A platform for developing, shipping, and running applications in containers.
+* **[Docker](https://www.docker.com/products/docker-desktop)** - A platform for developing, shipping, and running applications in containers.
-- [Visual Studio Code](https://code.visualstudio.com/) - A lightweight but powerful source code editor.
+* **[Visual Studio Code](https://code.visualstudio.com/)** - A lightweight but powerful source code editor.
-- [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) - An extension to VS Code that lets you use a Docker container as a full-featured development environment.
+* **[Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)** - An extension to VS Code that lets you use a Docker container as a full-featured development environment.

-#### Setting Up the Project:
+**Setting Up the Project:**

 1. Visit the following [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/01-Hello-Blockchain-World/task/task-code) and clone it to your local machine.
 2. Open the repository folder in VS Code.